 Highland Fire: Evacuations ordered as 2,200-acre brushfire burns in Riverside County

-The fire in Aguanga in Riverside County has grown to 2,200 acres and is 0% contained as of Tuesday morning.
+The Highland Fire in Aguanga in Riverside County is now 2,200 acres and burning out of control, forcing thousands to evacuate.

-The wildfire has prompted around thousands of people to be evacuated from the area and has damaged at least nine structures, according to fire officials.
-No injuries have been reported.
+At least nine structures have been damaged, but no injuries have been reported, according to fire officials.

-The blaze, which was first reported at around 30 acres, began at around 12:40 p.m. on Monday in the area of Highlands Road and Aguanga Ranchos Road, near the junction for Highways 79 and 371.
-Officials said the fast-moving flames were being fueled by strong Santa Ana winds in the area, which caused the fire to quickly grow.
+The fire broke out Monday afternoon in the area of Highlands Road and Aguanga Ranchos Road, near the junction for Highways 79 and 371.
+Officials say the fast-moving flames are being fueled by strong Santa Ana winds and dry conditions, causing the fire to quickly grow.

-Around 3 p.m. the flames began to moves southwest, crossing Highway 371, towards residences in the 45100 and 45800 blocks of Highway 371, according to officials.

 Around 1,300 homes and 4,000 residents were ordered to evacuate on Monday, according to Jeff LaRusso with the Riverside County Fire Department.